Deal or No Deal (British game show): Awards and nominations

 Deal or No Deal had consistently been the most watched programme in its slot for all UK channels for both daytime and primetime, particularly in the early years of its run.
 It was named "Daytime Programme of the Year" at the Royal Television Society Awards on 14 March 2006, and "Best Daytime Programme" in the TV Quick Awards on 5 September 2006.
 The UK version also won the Rose d'Or award for "Best Game Show" at the 2006 Lucerne Television Festival.
 Edmonds was also nominated in the "Best Entertainment Performance" category at the 2006 BAFTA Television Awards.

 The show was voted "Best Daytime Programme" at the 2006 National Television Awards.
 Edmonds was also nominated for "Best Entertainment Presenter" at the same awards.

 As of 2 February 2015, the show had given away more than £40,000,000 of prize money.

 Sponsorship

-The programme had numerous sponsors during its run, including Müller, BT, Jackpotjoy.com, More Than.com, Anadin, The Famous Grouse, All-Bran, HSL Furniture and now Tombola Bingo for the ITV run.
+The programme had numerous sponsors during its run, including Müller, BT, Jackpotjoy.com, More Than.com, Anadin, The Famous Grouse, All-Bran, HSL Furniture, Tombola Bingo and now Aldi for the ITV run.